niklasbuschmann/contrast/Blogs/composition.md

 ## 3 Hands Unknown

-This 3 handed piece's motif is inspired by an unknown piece.
+This 3 handed piece's motif is built off an unknown piece in past memories.
 The chord progresion is also inspired by another unknown piece.
 I had transcribed this without reference, but I had a clear idea in my head on what I wanted the chords to sound like as if I heard it before.
 If you know any reference material that sounds similar, let me know- I'm curious!

 <html>
 <body>